 In many ways, the modern markets resemble the war fields although not in the physical sense where there is a battle between brands and the unorganized players.
 Hence, each company works on a strategy and measures (tactics) required to execute it.

 According to Mikal E Belicove, GSOT- goal, strategy.
-Objective and tactics are the best ways to conceptualise a marketing plan.
-A goal is a broad primary outcome while strategy is the plan, objective is the measurable step and tactics are the tools and techniques used to implement the strategy.
+Objective and tactics are the best ways to conceptualize a marketing plan.
+A goal is a broad primary outcome while strategy is the plan, the objective is the measurable step and tactics are the tools and techniques used to implement the strategy.

 Any marketing strategy will not help unless both strategic marketing and tactical marketing are employed in combination.

 The pre-requisites for a successful campaign are knowing the status of the company vis-as-vis competition (market share), developing marketing communication and understanding the target audience.

 With a proper understanding of all the above factors, any campaign may end up to be a failure not able to achieve the objectives.